-Parents or approved adult attendee must have passed a criminal history background check, refer to the Business/Finance Office section.
-Any out of pocket expense for those attending must be paid by the parent by the determined deadline.
+Parents or approved adult attendee must have a completed, satisfactory criminal history background check on file in the Human Resources (HR) Office.
+Any out of pocket expense for the academic excursion (field trip) for those attending must be paid by the parent by the determined deadline.